KiltedCode/khandaria-campaign/README.md

 - `Qa'dat`: human shaman (10) of stone fist tribe
     - `Ra'tar`: armadillo familar of Qa'dat

+For more details about the player characters as well as NPCs, have a look at the [characters section](/characters/).

 ## Session Notes

 Notes are named as `yyyy-mm-dd-session-name.md`